corda/corda-docs-portal/content/en/platform/corda/4.13/community/get-started/tutorials/supplementary-tutorials/tutorial-tear-offs.md

     // It all checks out, so we can return a signature.
     //
     // Note that we will happily sign an invalid transaction, as we are only being presented with a filtered
-    // version so we can't resolve or check it ourselves.
-However, that doesn't matter much, as if we sign
+    // version so we cannot resolve or check it ourselves.
+However, that does not matter much, as if we sign
     // an invalid transaction the signature is worthless. return services.createSignature(ftx, services.myInfo.legalIdentities.first().owningKey) }